SuperDumbTM/wmo-wx-widget/README.md

-# weather-for-notion
+# wmo-wx-widget
-A self-hosted weather widget to use in Notion.
+A self-hosted weather widget that uses World Meteorological Organization (WMO) as the data source.